-4 Tips for Successful Moody Wildlife Photographs in Wetlands from Floating Blinds
+4 Tips for Successful Moody Wildlife Photography in the Wetlands from a Floating Blind

-You are certainly interested in wildlife photography.
-You realized that even if you mastered the technique, you sometimes had difficulties to categorize your photos: portrait, close-up, macro, action, behavioral, etc. It is not always easy to find your way around.
+Are you deeply interested in wildlife photography?
+Have you realized that even if you mastered the technique, you sometimes have difficulties in categorizing your photos: portrait, close-up, macro, action, behavioral, etc.?
+It is not always easy to find your way around this complex art.

 Since this is such a broad topic, I have narrowed the focus of my column to wetland techniques with a floating blind.
-You will think that this is a reductive approach.
-Do not worry, because I am going to cover the basics of wildlife photography.
+You may think that this is a reductive approach.
+Do not worry, because I am going to cover the basics of wildlife photography as well.

 table of Contents